-Welcome to every reporter’s conundrum: Who to believe when confronted with different versions of events.
+Welcome to every reporter’s conundrum: Who and what to believe when confronted with different versions of events.

 And so it is with the saga of Richard Lee McNair, the convicted killer/prison escapee.
-Should one trust the police?
+Should one trust law enforcement with their information?
 McNair?
 Or, neither?

-The obvious choice would seem to be law enforcement — the authority figures we have always trusted.
-[Well, many of us anyway.]
+The obvious choice would seem to be law enforcement — the authority figures we’ve always trusted.
+Well, many of us anyway.

 The McNair file contains about a dozen conflicting accounts.
 Police say one thing, McNair another.
-Not terribly unusual when dealing with police and bad guys.
+Not terribly unusual I suppose when dealing with police and bad guys.

 The hard truth — are you sitting down? — is that those in authority weren’t always accurate … or honest.